jaclynkoh/jac-s_portfolio/README.md

 *Technical Skills: Python (Pandas), Tableau*

+## Project 3: Netflix Movies and TV Shows Dashboard

+[View Power BI Dashboard]
+This project utilizes Power BI for data visualization, providing a dashboard that offers insights into the following questions:

+1. Which countries have the most content available on Netflix?
+2. What is the distribution of movies and TV shows by genre and ratings?
+3. What are the top movies on Netflix

+The dataset is derived from 2 different data sources and was merged using python by its common variable, Movie/ TV Shows 'Title'.

+*Areas covered: Data cleaning, Data visualisation*

+*Technical Skills: Python (Pandas), Power BI*

-## Project 3: KPI Dashboard of a store
+## Project 4: KPI Dashboard of a store
-A KPI sales dashboard for business owners to analyze sales performance across various metrics.
+A KPI sales dashboard on Tableau for business owners to analyze sales performance across various metrics.

 [View Tableau Dashboard](https://public.tableau.com/shared/X784B4B5R?:display_count=n&:origin=viz_share_link)